adamrfox/rbk_nas_validate/README.md

 The format for the date is "YY-MM-DD HH:MM:SS".
 Use quotes due to the space.
 Or use -l for the latest backup.

 The output is a csv format.

+The script is written in Python.
+It works in Python 2.7 or 3.x.
+The Rubrik SDK is required as well.
+This can be installed via pip:

+pip install rubrik-cdm